-In its capital planning, the Bank considers the impact of macro-economic factors and the impact this would have on its capital and earnings.
+In its capital planning, the bank considers the impact of macro-economic factors and the impact this would have on its capital and earnings.
 This is covered under the budgeting process where financial projections are made based on the information gathered.
 The budgeting process is continuous as financial projection are reviewed as available information or the macro-economic conditions change.

-The Bank continues to comply with all capital requirements.
-The Bank does not have any restrictions or impediments on the transfer of funds or regulatory capital.
+The bank continues to comply with all capital requirements.
+The bank does not have any restrictions or impediments on the transfer of funds or regulatory capital within specified guidelines.